ohlolol/espython-miniGames/README.md

 # espython-miniGames
-collection of esp32 minigames in ypthon
+collection of esp32 minigames in python